LidiaMorejudo/spanresources/README.md

 - Implement defensive programming to prevent accidental deletion of data
 - Handle errors to aid the users in understanding the cause of the issue and getting them back on track

+### User Demographic

+- Students of Spanish as a foreign language
+- Parents of bilingual children or children learning Spanish
+- Teachers of Spanish as a foreign language

 # Credits